 The objective of the proposed project is to enhance the livelihoods of the small-scale farmers and pastoralists living in the Kofirnighan River Basin under future climate change conditions.
 Such conditions are expected to include increased frequencies and intensities of extreme climate events such as intense rainfall, flooding and droughts.
-Three interrelated outcomes within the project (detailed in Part II) will contribute to achieving this objective, namely: i) catchment management strategy to manage climate resilience of agro-ecological landscapes operationalised at a village level; and iii) existing knowledge management platforms supported for integrated catchment management and EbA.
+Three interrelated outcomes within the project (detailed in Part II203) will contribute to achieving this objective, namely: i) catchment management strategy to manage climate risks operationalised at raion and jamoat levels in the KRB; ii) an integrated approach to building the climate resilience of agro-ecological landscapes operationalised at a village level; and iii) existing knowledge management platforms supported for integrated catchment management and EbA.